gianniosgeorgios/Neural-Networks-and-Intelligent-Systems/Lab1/README.md

 ### Optimization:

-Fine tuning using PipeLine and GridSearch and Cross Validation techniques.
+Fine tuning using PipeLine, GridSearch and Cross Validation techniques.
 The steps of pipeline were: variance threshold selector, standard scaler, random over sampler and PCA.

 ### Results: